-Other complications from pleural effusions can include infection.
-Empyema—when pleural fluid becomes infected—can be fatal in particularly unhealthy patients.
-If mesothelioma has made its way into the lymphatic system, it will have compromised the immune system, making it difficult to combat infection.
-Untreated pleural effusions can also cause the lung to collapse.
+Additional complications from pleural effusions can include infections.
+Empyema — when pleural fluid becomes infected — can be fatal, especially in patients with advanced cancer.
+If mesothelioma spreads to the lymphatic system, it will compromise the immune system and make it difficult to combat infection.
+Untreated effusions can also cause a lung to collapse.

 Some patients may have pleural effusions and never display any symptoms, making it a difficult condition to detect.
-Sometimes with pleural mesothelioma patients, the symptoms of pleural effusions go unfelt for so long that the cancer isn’t diagnosed until it’s in advanced stages.
+Those with pleural mesothelioma may not feel the symptoms of pleural effusions until the cancer is in advanced stages.

 Testing for Pleural Effusions

-If you report symptoms such as difficulty breathing and chest pain to your doctor, he or she will order a chest X-ray.
+If you report symptoms such as difficulty breathing and chest pain to your doctor, they will likely order a chest X-ray.

-Chest X-rays can show doctors whether there is a concerning level of fluid buildup in the chest.
-However, fluid buildup can indicate other conditions like pneumonia or congestive heart failure.
-It’s vital to report any known history of asbestos exposure to your doctor.
+Chest X-rays can show doctors whether or not there is a concerning level of fluid buildup in the chest.
+However, fluid buildup can also indicate other conditions like pneumonia or congestive heart failure.
+So, it’s vital to report any known history of asbestos exposure to your doctor.

 If X-rays confirm there is excess fluid, the next step is to take a sample of the fluid for testing.
-Doctors use a procedure called a thoracentesis, whereby they insert a needle or thin tube into space where the fluid has accumulated.
-They then withdraw a sample of the fluid and send it to a medical lab for testing to determine if you have mesothelioma.
+Doctors use a procedure called a thoracentesis, where a needle or thin tube is inserted into the space where the fluid has accumulated.
+A sample of the fluid is taken and sent to a medical lab for testing to determine if you have mesothelioma.

-Lab technicians analyze the sample fluid to determine if the effusion has been caused by cancer.
-Lab technicians know if the effusion is caused by cancer by the level of protein the fluid contains.
-Protein-rich pleural fluid is a strong indicator of cancer.
-In these cases, further diagnostic steps must be taken to determine if the cause is mesothelioma or another type of cancer such as lung, breast or lymphoma.
+Lab technicians analyze the fluid to determine if the effusion has been caused by cancer.
+Protein-rich pleural fluid is a strong indicator of cancer, and in these cases, further diagnostic steps must be taken to determine if the cause is mesothelioma or another type of cancer such as lung cancer, breast cancer, or lymphoma.

 Pleural Effusion Treatments

-Treating pleural effusions is an important part of the overall treatment plan that specialists will recommend.
+Treating pleural effusions is an important part of an overall mesothelioma treatment plan.

-While it’s not a treatment to stop or control the mesothelioma itself, it’s a symptom-management effort to help make the patient comfortable and improve their quality of life.
+While addressing pleural effusions will not stop or control the mesothelioma itself, managing this symptom will help make the patient comfortable and improve their quality of life.
 In other words, treating pleural effusions is part of palliative care.

 When doctors treat pleural effusions, they use the thoracentesis technique to drain out the excess fluid.
-The needle is inserted directly into the chest, the fluid is collected and drained into a bag.
-Thoracentesis is a simple and quick procedure done through local anesthetic.
+A needle is inserted directly into the chest to collect fluid and drain it into a bag.
+Thoracentesis is a simple and quick procedure done with local anesthetic.
 However, patients will often experience a continued recurrence of pleural effusions.

 Rather than having to keep undergoing fluid drainage, doctors may recommend pleurodesis.
 During pleurodesis, doctors administer certain types of drugs into the pleura to cause it to become inflamed.

-These drugs are also known as sclerosing agents, and they include substances like talc, tetracycline or doxycycline.
-These agents deliberately cause scarring and inflammation in the pleural tissues (pleura sclerosis), which effectively closes up the pleura and prevents fluid accumulation.
-However, this is only a short-term solution, and doctors only perform it in certain cases when the patient is healthy enough.
+These drugs are known as sclerosing agents, and they include substances like talc, tetracycline, or doxycycline.
+These agents deliberately cause scarring and inflammation in the pleural tissues (pleura sclerosis) to close up the pleura and prevent fluid accumulation.
+However, this is only a short-term solution.
+Doctors only perform it in certain cases when the patient is healthy enough.

 Getting Personalized Treatment for Pleural Mesothelioma

-Ultimately, doctors always remain focused on treating the underlying condition of pleural effusions, which is pleural mesothelioma.
+Ultimately, doctors always remain focused on treating the underlying cause of pleural effusions, which is often pleural mesothelioma.
 If they can effectively treat mesothelioma using a combination of surgery, chemotherapy, and radiation, then they can also manage symptoms like pleural effusions.

-Because mesothelioma is so rare, general practitioners do not have the experience that’s required to accurately diagnose and treat mesothelioma.
-Specialists are surgical oncologists dedicated to researching and treating malignant mesothelioma and can provide life-extending treatments to patients.
+These specialists are surgical oncologists dedicated to researching and treating malignant mesothelioma and can provide life-extending therapies to many patients.